Spaceship MCP — Tools Reference

 Required: No

-Type & constraints: Fully qualified domain name (ASCII/A-label) to fetch a single domain.
+Type & constraints: Fully qualified domain name to fetch a single domain.
+Accepts Unicode (IDN) or ASCII (A-label) — normalized to punycode automatically.

 • Parameter: take